gidionmlay/shamba_directtz/README.md

 This project implements a full backend integration for user registration with admin approval workflow for Shamba Direct.

+**Note: This project has been migrated from PostgreSQL with Prisma to MongoDB with Mongoose.**

 ## Features Implemented

 ### 1. User Registration